romeukjr/DesenvolvimentoDeSoftware3-FE/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+*P.S.: Please, be aware that due to the used architecture, we have some specific folders, so if you generate any of the following options, follow the examples:

+### Components:
+>ng generate component component/<component_name>

+### Model (Entity):
+>ng generate model model/entity/<model_name>

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.